 As we age, it becomes statistically more likely that we will experience hair loss.
 From a 40% chance at age 35, this gradually increases up to an 80% chance at age 85.
 It could therefore seem logical that sensitivity to DHT, the androgen hormone that causes male pattern hair loss by shrinking hair follicles atop the head, increases with age, but is this the case?

-First off, it’s true that there is an association with male hormone testosterone (T), dihydrotestosterone (DHT), and male pattern hair loss (also known as androgenetic or androgenic alopecia).
-This fact is easily proven by looking at people born without the enzyme (5 alpha reductase) that converts T into DHT: these men never develop pattern hair loss.
+First off, it’s true that there is an association with male hormone testosterone (T), dihydrotestosterone (DHT), and male pattern hair loss (also known as androgenetic alopecia).
+This fact is easily proven by looking at people born without the enzyme (5 alpha reductase) that converts T into DHT: these men never develop pattern baldness.